TGoldsack1/biolaysumm/index.md

 - **Releasing of training and validation data:** January 9th, 2023
 - **Releasing of test data:** April 6th, 2023
 - **System submission deadline:** April 20th, 2023
-- **System papers due date:** May 4, 2023
+- **System papers due date:** May 4th, 2023
-- **Notification of acceptance:** June 1, 2023
+- **Notification of acceptance:** June 1st, 2023
-- **Camera-ready system papers due:** June 13, 2023
+- **Camera-ready system papers due:** June 13th, 2023
-- **Workshop Date:** July 13-14, 2023
+- **Workshop Date:** July 13th or 14th, 2023

 Join our (Google Group)[https://groups.google.com/g/biolaysumm-shared-task] for updates and discussion on the shared task!
 If you have any questions, please ask in the (Google Group)[https://groups.google.com/g/biolaysumm-shared-task] or email[c.lin@sheffield.ac.uk] us.

 ### Registration and Submission
 {: #reg}
 CodaLab pages for each task coming soon.
-The data and rules for each will be found on these pages.
+The data and rules for each task will be found on these pages.

 ### Task Definition
 {: #task}